Patrick Michel: MarcoPolo-R

+He was a co-chair of the science study team of the MarcoPolo-R sample return mission during the assessment study phase (2011-2014) selected by ESA's Cosmic Vision programme (2015-2025).
+The objective was to bring back a sample from a primitive near-Earth asteroid in partnership with NASA.
+The pre-phase A study took place from 2011 to 2014, but ESA did not select the project for launch.

 AIDA: DART and Hera

-He is leading the European science team of AIDA, for Asteroid Impact and Deflection Assessment, an international space cooperation inspired by Don Quichotte, a collaboration between ESA and NASA aimed at deflecting the secondary of the binary near-Earth asteroid Didymos using a kinetic impactor.
-AIDA will go into Phase A study at ESA and NASA in February 2015.
+While Dr Andy Cheng is leading the American science team, Michel is leading the European science team of AIDA, for Asteroid Impact and Deflection Assessment, an international space cooperation inspired by Don Quijote, a collaboration between ESA and NASA aimed at deflecting the secondary of the binary near-Earth asteroid Didymos using a kinetic impactor.

+Patrick becomes then the principal investigator for ESA's Hera mission, which will measure the impact of NASA's DART mission as part of this first deflection test of Dimorphos that happened on 26 September 2022.
+The European mission will therefore measure for the first time the results of a very high-speed impact (size and morphology of the crater) and the internal properties of an asteroid that will be the smallest asteroid ever visited, with Dimorphos measuring about 160 metres in diameter.
+Patrick is also a member of the DART mission team.

 Hayabusa2 and OSIRIS-REx

-He is a co-I on both the JAXA Hayabusa2 and NASA OSIRIS-REx sample return missions to a primitive near-Earth asteroid.
-Hayabusa2 was launched successfully on December 3, 2014 and OSIRIS-REx will be launched in September 2016.
+Michel is a co-I on both the JAXA Hayabusa2 and NASA OSIRIS-REx sample return missions to a primitive near-Earth asteroid.
+Hayabusa2 was launched in 2014 and OSIRIS-REx in 2016.

 MMX

-Together with Dr Stephan Ulamec, they are the co-Principal Investigators of the rover developed in partnership by CNES and DLR for the JAXA MMX mission to return samples from Phobos, a moon of Mars, which will be launched in 2024 to arrive on Phobos in 2025 and return to Earth in 2029, with a deployment of the rover to perform in-situ surface analyses in 2026.
+Together with Stephan Ulamec, they are the co-Principal Investigators of Idefix, the rover developed in partnership by CNES and DLR for the JAXA Martian Moons eXploration mission to return samples from Phobos, a moon of Mars, which will be launched in 2026 to arrive on Phobos in 2029 and return to Earth in 2031, with a deployment of the rover to perform in-situ surface analyses in 2028.